dockerpkg/dockerpkg-example/README.md

 ### Step 3: There is no Step 3!

-You have just created a Docker image from <50 MB that runs your application.
+You have just created a <50 MB Docker image that runs your application.

 Run the container using this command:

     $ docker run -p 3000:3000 -it --name docker-pkg-example --rm beeman/docker-pkg-example:latest

+Verify that it works:

+    $ curl localhost:3000

 You can stop the running container using this command: